 Our clients often express some confusion over whether they can or should work while their personal injury case is underway.
 They often worry that going back to work could harm their case in some way.

-The answer is, of course, that it depends.
-Unless you are a worker in a construction accident case, a personal injury case is not like a workers compensation case, so there are no overt restrictions on what you can or cannot do while you’re waiting for your case to resolve.
+The answer is that it depends.
+A personal injury case is not like a workers compensation case, so there are no overt restrictions on what you can or cannot do while you are waiting for your case to be resolved.

 Yet there are some subtleties you should be aware of.

-In many catastrophic injury cases it simply is not that feasible to return to work after the accident.
-You may need many months of healing and physical therapy.
-Your injuries might be far too severe to work for more than a few hours.
-You may be on prescription drugs which make it unsafe to work.
+In many serious personal injury cases it simply is not that feasible to return to work after the accident.
+You may need many months of healing and physical therapy before you can even consider returning to work.
+Your injuries might also be too severe to work for more than a few hours or you may be on prescription drugs which make it unsafe for you to work.